tschemic/ATACseq_analysis/README.md

 Script for analysis of ATAC-seq data obtained from Candida albicans.
 This script is used in the Kuchler lab (http://cdl.univie.ac.at/) at MFPL (https://www.mfpl.ac.at/de.html).
 It is based on this ATACseq pipeline: https://github.com/epigen/open_pipelines/blob/master/pipelines/atacseq.md

 This repository conatains a pipeline for the primary analysis of Illumina short read sequencing ATACseq data (paired-end) obtained from the fungal pathogen Candida albicans.
 It includes the retrieval of genomic data required for analysis from the Candida Genome Database (CGD, http://www.candidagenome.org/), quality control of the raw data, trimming and mapping of reads, removal of reads mapping to mitochonria and removing duplicates.
+Transcriptional start site information included in this repository was obtained from http://www.yeastss.org/.
 Only the ATACseq raw data in .bam or .fastq format (compressed or uncompressed) have to be provided by the user.

 # Tools required for analysis: